KaijuLogic/StaleUserSweeper/README.md

 It's recommended to run in -whatif mode when testing in your environment to ensure the results are what you expect before fully implementing.

+Reports will be generated in the directory the script is run from C:\Current\Path\DisabledUsersLogs\Reports and C:\Current\Path\DisabledUsersLogs\RunLogs\

 ## FEATURES
 - Logs created for evidence that certain controls or requirements are being met
 - Runlog for troubleshooting and record keeping